Introduction to Waterfall Project Management

 - List out the details which include: the problem that the product should solve, the customer constraints, the level of performance, and the compatibility with already existing systems.

 - Conduct case studies of a similar product.

 - List out the specifications in the Product Requirements Document, which forms the input for the next step.

-In our example of building a school, in this step, we list out the number of classrooms, the material to be used for building, people required, the already existing infrastructure.
-Also, we would note down what the school management requires (office room, staff room), and what the students require (better toilets, playgrounds)
+In our example of building a school, in this step, we list out the number of classrooms, the material to be used for the building, the people required, and the already existing infrastructure.
+Also, we would note down what the school management requires (office room, staff room), and what the students require (better toilets, playgrounds).

 In the design stage, all that has been visualized in the first stage is made into a blueprint.

 - The hardware that will be used.